samigeorgiev/gAcademy/README.md

 #### SPA client

 Before run it create `.env` with proper extension for node environment and add variables for services url in following format: `REACT_APP_${microservice_name}`
-If the microservices and the client are on the same host use `.env.example`.
+For local testing use `.env.example`.

 In the `client/` folder run: